 BIPOC Autism Advocacy | Intersectionality | Lived Experience | Instagram

 A popular gaming streamer and content creator with a growing presence in the neurodivergent space.
-Emily is openly neurodivergent and brings that experience into her content naturally — making her an example of a creator who lives authentically in public without making advocacy the sole focus.
-Particularly relevant for teens and young adults who connect with gaming culture and see themselves represented in creators they already follow. *May have content not always curated or appropriate for younger audiences.
+Emily is openly neurodivergent and brings that experience into her content naturally.
+Emily lives authentically in public without making advocacy the sole focus. *May have content not always curated or appropriate for younger audiences.

 Gaming & Streaming | Neurodivergent Creator | Twitch & Instagram

 A widely followed Twitch streamer, podcaster, and creator of The Streamer Awards.
-QTCinderella has been publicly open about her neurodivergent identity, including her autism assessment journey, which resonated with millions of followers.
-Her presence on this list reflects the value of seeing neurodivergence acknowledged in mainstream entertainment and creator culture — not just in dedicated advocacy spaces. *May have content not always curated or appropriate for younger audiences.
+QTCinderella has been publicly open about her neurodivergent identity, including her autism assessment journey. *May have content not always curated or appropriate for younger audiences.

 Streamer & Creator | Neurodivergent Representation | Twitch & Instagram